ryanelandt/path_planning_with_charging/readme.md

 This project is a solution to the minimum time path planning problem for a small electric plane as described in the file [`problem_statement.md`](problem_statement.md).
 The plane has a limited range and can recharge at intermediate airports along its journey.
-The plane charges faster at some airports than at others.
+The plane charges faster at some city's airports than at others.
 The plane leaves with a full charge.
 This readme describes how to find the optimal solution to this problem.